Bridal prep at Titanic Hotel

 I then had some time alone with the newlyweds so we took a little walk around the gardens, giving them time to breath and take it all in while I got the portraits I wanted!
 Rachel also brought a couple of her analogue cameras along so I could get a few shots for them on film (Rachel had to load the film though as it’s been a while since I shot analogue!)
 I hope they turn out OK!

-From Ness the guests were transported back over to Liverpool on a vintage double decker bus while I raced ahead to photograph the interior of the Everyman before it filled up with people.
+From Ness the guests were transported back over to Liverpool on a vintage double decker bus.
+In the meantime I raced ahead to photograph the interior of the Everyman before it filled up with people.
 The venue was styled by the couple’s friend Alice, check out the table runners Rachel and Adam made from a copy of The Complete Works of Sherlock Holmes!
 Real ivy and foliage were brought in from Adam’s mum and dad’s garden in Wales and all the guests (including me) received a Little Black Classics book by Penguin!
 Chalkboards and the giant ‘colour-me-in’ mural (which stars the couple’s dog Marcie) was designed and drawn by the couple’s art teacher friend Stef!

 The staff at the Everyman really looked after everyone, the atmosphere was warm and cosy and nothing was too much trouble, we even got to go on the balcony later on to take some night shots, followed by a trip over to the Metropolitan Cathedral for a bit of light painting!